torvalds/linux/Documentation/devicetree/bindings/submitting-patches.rst

      See Documentation/devicetree/bindings/writing-schema.rst for more details
      about schema and tools setup.

+     The example DTS in new bindings should pass scripts/dtc/dt-check-style in 'strict' mode without warnings.

   3) DT binding files should be dual licensed.
 The preferred license tag is (GPL-2.0-only OR BSD-2-Clause).